containers/podman-desktop/CONTRIBUTING.md

 ## Reporting Issues

-Before opening an issue, heck the backlog of
+Before opening an issue, check the backlog of
 [open issues](https://github.com/containers/podman-desktop/issues)
 to see if someone else has already reported it.